 - 2.1.
-This Policy applies to all school/academy-based employees and employers who are responsible for recruitment and selection within the School/Academy. - 2.2.
-The employer is committed to safeguarding and promoting the welfare of children and young people and expects all employees and volunteers to share this commitment.
+This Policy applies to all School/Academy-based employees and employers who are responsible for recruitment and selection. - 2.2.
+The employer is committed to safeguarding and promoting the welfare of children and young people and expects all employees and volunteers to share and actively promote this commitment.